 A Museum for Future Fossils

-A Museum for Future Fossils is a series of events and projects, including a graduate summer school, that will bring together a key group of people working on museums, contemporary art, the Anthropocene, and climate change.
+A Museum for Future Fossils is a series of events and projects, including exhibitions, a workshop, and a graduate summer school, that will bring together a key group of people working on museums, contemporary art, the Anthropocene, and climate change.
 The overarching question is: what does it mean to think curatorially about human impact on the environment?
 Other key questions include: What does it mean to foreground humans in a geologic epoch, and who is excluded from this category of humanness?
 And: How can artists, curators, scholars and others learn from each other and work together (or apart) to question and unsettle accepted patterns of learning, thinking, and action when it comes to ecological disaster?

-We are currently planning a workshop and summer school that will bring together an international group of scholars, artists, curators and other museum workers, scientists, graduate students, local community participants, and non-university affiliated experts.
 The overarching goal of the project is to share knowledge, approaches, ideas, and plans for action, in a series of different environments, ranging from intimate working groups, to classroom settings, outdoor spaces, and museums.
 The locations range from rural settings (Lake Huron), small cities (London, Ontario), larger cities (Toronto), and mega-urban locales (New York City).
 These locations are also significant in their regional relations, and allow us to think through transnational implications of ecological crises-and art worlds-that cross borders and Indigenous lands and waters.

 A Museum for Future Fossils, the title of this project, references the work of paleobiologist Jan Zalasiewicz (University 2016) who writes “Once buried, being so hard-wearing, plastics have a good chance to be fossilized – and leave a signal of the ultimate convenience material for many million years into the future.
 The age of plastic may really last for ages.”
 Plastics, along with many other human-made objects, have life spans that far exceed their usefulness.
 As Heather Davis (2015) eloquently puts it, the lifespan of a takeout container is so much more than the few minutes in which it is used.
 Rather its lifespan stretches over millennia, from the formation of fossil fuels used in the styrofoam, to the slow process of its breaking down into molecular compounds.